geode-io/gitops-tools/README.md

       PR_BODY: # Body of the PR in the config repository (optional)
 ```

-### Configurations
+### Configuring Deployments

-This action has a configuration file that is used to define how this action should update and deploy the changes to the config repository.
-Here is the schema of the configuration file:
+This action will read a configuration file in your app repo to determine how it should update the config repository to deploy changes.
+The schema looks like this:

 ```yaml
 apiVersion: infrastructure.geode.io/v1alpha1